Sparse regularization of inverse problems by operator-adapted frame thresholding: Diagonal frame decomposition

 Hence, from given (clean) data $\data$, one can calculate the frame coefficient of $\signal$ and obtain a reconstruction via \eqref{eq:reproducing formula}.
 The key to the practical use of this reproducing formulas is the efficient implementation of the analysis and synthesis operators $\Vo^\ast$ and $\bar\Uo$, respectively.
 For particular cases, we will provide efficient and easy to implement algorithms for the evaluation of $\Vo^\ast$ and $\bar\Uo$.

 Note that, the reproducing formula \eqref{eq:reproducing formula} (similarly to the SVD) reveals the ill-posedness of the operator equation through the decay of the \emph{quasi-singular values} $\kappa_\la$.
 A regularized version of the reproducing formula \eqref{eq:reproducing formula} can be obtained by incorporating soft-thresholding of the frame coefficients.
-In section \ref{sec:bft}, we present a complete analysis of this approach as we are not aware of any results for the general BFD-thresholding in the context of regularization theory.
+In section \ref{sec:bft}, we present a complete analysis of this approach as we are not aware of any results for the general DFD-thresholding in the context of regularization theory.

-We now provide several examples of BFDs, including the wavelet vaguelette decomposition and the biorthogonal curvelet decomposition \cite{candes2002recovering} for the Radon transform as well as a BFD for the forward operator of photoacoustic tomography with flat observation surface.
+We now provide several examples of DFDs, including the wavelet vaguelette decomposition and the biorthogonal curvelet decomposition \cite{candes2002recovering} for the Radon transform as well as a DFD for the forward operator of photoacoustic tomography with flat observation surface.